subratpalhar92/mastering_java/java-ds-algo/1A-Index.md

 - What is a data structure ?
     - It's how your data is structured..
 It could be structured in a list (List of items) or set (set of records) or map (key -> value)
+    - You can think it as a small inmemory structured database

 - What is an Algorithm ?
     - How fast we process the "structured data" !!